 Keep in mind:

-- Uber does not guarantee a certain number of or time with passengers;
+• Uber doesn’t guarantee a certain number of or time with passengers;

 Fortunately, some U.S. courts have shown common sense.
-In April 2018, a federal judge issued a landmark ruling that Uber was not an employer of limousine drivers under Pennsylvania and federal law.
-The plaintiffs, however, remain adamant and have taken the case to the Court of Appeals for the Third District.
+In April 2018, a federal judge issued a landmark that ruled that Uber wasn’t an employer of limousine drivers under Pennsylvania and federal law.
+The plaintiffs, however, remain adamant and have taken the case to the Court of Appeals for the 3rd District.

 No Uber Good Deed Goes Unpunished